Klamath County Oregon

 Klamath Falls is serviced twice daily by the Amtrak Coast Starlight route that runs between Los Angeles and Seattle.

 Airport: The Crater Lake – Klamath Regional Airport is strategically located halfway between Portland, Oregon and San Francisco, California on the east side of the Cascade mountains.
 The airport has two runways (10,301′ and 5,260′), a control tower (attended 7 a.m. – 10 p.m.
 PST) and on-field services including fueling, ramp space, maintenance and repair.
 Amenities such as car rentals, restaurant and meeting space are also available.
-The Crater Lake – Klamath Regional Airport is home to the Oregon Air National Guard 173rd Fighter Wing as well as a U.S. Forest Service Tanker Base, helicopter and fixed wing flight schools and cargo operations.
+The Crater Lake – Klamath Regional Airport is home to the Oregon Air National Guard 173rd Fighter Wing, recently chosen as an elite F-15EX training base, as well as a U.S. Forest Service Tanker Base, helicopter and fixed wing flight schools and cargo operations.
 The Airport has developable land for both aviation and non-aviation uses with most parcels already having on-site utilities that include electricity, water, gas, sewer, telephone and fiber optics.

 Crater Lake – Klamath Regional Airport has been serviced over the years by various airlines including United Express, SkyWest and Horizon Air.
-PenAir, one of Alaska’s largest regional airlines provides daily air service between Klamath Falls and Portland, OR.
+While there aren’t any commercial airlines currently serving Klamath Falls, private and corporate flights are welcomed.

 Geothermal Heat & Solar